vgwb/Antura/docs/dev/DiscoverED/framework.md

 ## Workflow: from concept to playable adventure

-1. **content definition (educator/designer):** the educator or designer starts by outlining the learning goals and gameplay.
-They use "Homer" to write the dialogues, define the characters and structure the quests that will guide the learning journey.
+1. **content definition (educator/designer):** the educator or designer starts by outlining the learning goals and gameplay in a shared doc, then they use a web based Node Editor (Homer) to write the dialogues, define the characters and structure the quests that will guide the learning journey.
 2. **narrative & quest design (educator/designer with Homer):** the game designer takes the educational content and crafts engaging narratives, branching dialogues, and multi-step quests.
 They focus on making the learning objectives feel like natural parts of an unfolding story.
 3. **world building & gameplay implementation (designer/developer in Unity):** the "Homer" data is imported into the Unity framework.
 Designers then use the framework's tools to build the 3D world, place characters and interactive elements, customize puzzles and link the narrative components to in-game actions and environments.
-4. **iteration & testing (educator & designer):** educators and designers can easily playtest the adventure, identify areas for improvement in both gameplay and educational clarity, and make quick revisions using "Homer" and the Unity framework.
+4. **iteration & testing (educator & designer):** educators and designers can easily playtest the adventure, identify areas for improvement in both gameplay and educational clarity, and make quick revisions using the node editor and the Unity framework.
-5. **testing & iteration (beta players / educators):**
-    - playtest the adventure to ensure it's engaging, the educational goals are met, and the game mechanics are sound.
-    - refine content in "Homer" and game elements in Unity based on feedback.
+5. **testing & iteration (beta players / educators):**  playtest the adventure to ensure it's engaging, the educational goals are met, and the game mechanics are sound, and refine content based on feedback.
-6. **deployment & learning (players / students):** the final Quest is deployed for players (students) to explore, interact with, and learn from in an engaging and immersive way.
+6. **deployment & learning (players / students):** the final Quest is deployed for players (students).

 ## Key Components of the Framework

 ### Unity-Powered core engine

-- **open-source nature:** the framework itself is open-source, fostering a community of developers and educators who can contribute to its growth, share resources, and adapt it to specific needs.
+- **open-source nature:** the framework is open-source, fostering a community of developers and educators who can contribute to its growth, share resources, and adapt it to specific needs.
 - **modular design:** built with modularity in mind, allowing for the easy integration of new features, educational mechanics, and custom assets.
-- **pre-built templates & assets:** includes a library of common 3D environments, characters, interaction systems and puzzle templates to accelerate development.
+- **pre-built templates & assets:** includes a library of common 3D environments, props, characters, interaction systems and puzzle templates to accelerate development.

 **Componenents**

 **3D World Engine:**
-The framework supports the creation of rich and explorable 3D environments.
-This includes tools and templates for:
+The framework includes tools and templates for:

 - **scene management:** easy setup of different game locations.
 - **character control:** pre-configured player controllers for navigation (walking, running, interacting).